 Colombian Hot Chocolate

-A cup of hot chocolate accompanied by bread and cheese is a classic invitation that make Colombians for a get-together among friends in the evening, either in the city or in the countryside, where the drink boils in wood stoves from the dawn.
+A cup of hot chocolate accompanied by bread and cheese is a classic invitation that Colombians offer for a get-together among friends in the evening, either in the city or in the countryside, where the drink boils in wood stoves starting at dawn.

-Casa Cultural Colombina (Colombian Cultural House) celebrates this wonderful custom every year in Canada.
-We invite you to share with your family and friends an afternoon full of those details of our land.
+Casa Cultural Colombiana (Colombian Cultural House) celebrates this wonderful custom every year in Canada.
+We invite you to share an afternoon full of our traditions with your family and friends.